 - PADI AOW and Rescue (Divemaster preferred) with survey dive experience

-- RYA Motorboat level 2 skipper and first aid qualifications are also advantageous
+- First aid qualifications are also advantageous

 - Excellent English communication skills (oral and written) and excellent Spanish communication skills